amor71/LiuAlgoTrader/docs/source/Crypto.rst

 Alpaca has a new and interesting Crypto offering, full support for it will be released in the future.
 Currently spported:

-1. data_loading of BTCUSD and ETHUSD via Alapca data bars (day and minute)
+1. data_loading of BTC/USD and ETH/USD via Alapca data bars (day and minute)